georgelevine/marcopolo/README.md

 ## Credits

-A special thanks to [@cruepprich](https://github.com/cruepprich/gateOpener) you showed us that bluetooth low energy has pratical applications, and that the raspberry pi can indeed have an interface with to bluetooth and GPIO pins.
+A special thanks to [@cruepprich](https://github.com/cruepprich/gateOpener) you

+showed us that bluetooth low energy has pratical applications, and

+that the raspberry pi can indeed have an interface to control bluetooth and GPIO pins.

 ### License
 [MIT](./LICENSE)